From the best hiking trails to where you should stay, this is everything you need to know about the Bastei Bridge and Saxon Switzerland, Germany

 After driving a couple of hours from Dresden, I was desperate to see the bridge lit up at golden hour.
 I had the perfect conditions to take some photos and I didn’t want to miss out on them.

 As I walked towards the Bastei Bridge, I could sense it before I saw it.
-I knew the bridge was hidden away in the forests and the rocks of Saxony but I didn’t realise how well it was concealed.
+I knew the bridge was hidden away in the forests and the rocks of Saxony but I didn’t realise how well concealed it was.

 Then, all of a sudden, I was walking on the bridge itself, the dreams becoming a reality.

-To one side there was a huge boulder looming above, while on the other side I could see the true beauty of Saxony – the deep-green forest interspersed with towering grey rocks everywhere – out of place in this landscape, yet seemingly like they belong here.
+To one side there was a huge Bastei rock looming above, while on the other side I could see the true beauty of Saxony, the deep-green forest interspersed with towering grey boulders everywhere.
+These boulders (known as the Bastei rocks) seem so out of place in this landscape, yet seemingly like they belong here too.

 This is what hiking the Bastei Bridge is really like, and it’s a hike you’ll never forget.